crocojim18/Islands-Text-/README.md

 ## Licensing

 Creative Commons (CC BY).
 If you're gonna do something with it, tell me, because that's the cool thing to do.

+## How to Run:

+* Compile: javac Runner
+  * Note: sometimes not all the classes compile, and when run it can't find some classfiles.
+If this happens, manually compiling each file should work.
+I'm working on fixing this.
+* Run: java Runner